malsf21/omun-app/README.md

 * Give you short blurbs about the conference
 * Gives you a temporary schedule and conference timeline (all filler content)
-* Gives you committee short bios (all filler content)
+* Gives you committee information, including description
-* Gives you news updates (only excerpts, not entire posts)
+* Gives you full-text news updates
 * Pull information from the OMUN Web API (such as news and committees)
 * Actual countdown until OMUN 2017
 * Tells you who made the app and how